tkn-tub/ns3-gym/src/internet/doc/ipv6.rst

 In order to support different MTUs in a source-destination path, |ns3| IPv6 model can perform fragmentation.
-This can be either triggered by receiving a packet bigger than the link-MTU from the L4 protocols (UDP, TCP, etc.), or by receving an ICMPv6 PACKET_TOO_BIG message.
+This can be either triggered by receiving a packet bigger than the link-MTU from the L4 protocols (UDP, TCP, etc.), or by receiving an ICMPv6 PACKET_TOO_BIG message.
 The model mimics RFC 1981, with the following notable exceptions:

 * L4 protocols are not informed of the Path MTU change